andreykuzin70/batch_igv/README.md

 The third argument is the name under which you would like to save the generated batch script.
 The fourth argument designates the snapshot directory, which is the location where the images will be saved to.
-The fifth arguement is the file with the variant positions/locations where the snapshots need to be taken (should preferably be a .csv file to guarantee that the script runs), which also needs to be expressed as a path and name.
+The fifth arguement is the file with the variant positions/locations where the snapshots need to be taken (should preferably be a .csv file to guarantee that the script runs), **The variant positions need to be in a csv file with headers labeled Chromosome and Position, the file may contain other information as well, however, those two are mandatory.** which also needs to be expressed as a path and name.
 Finally, the sixth argument is the path to the IGV batch, which is a crucial component if batch script needs to be run automatically.
 Also needs to be expressed as path.